HDRUK/accessibility-statement/gateway.md

 #### Colour contrasts

-Some of the colour contrasts within the site do not meet the colour contrast regulations [insert link].
+Some of the colour contrasts within the site do not meet the [colour contrast regulations](https://www.w3.org/TR/WCAG22/#contrast-minimum).
 The main reason for this is HDR UK’s branding is currently under a refresh, and one of the core considerations of the new branding is accessibility.
 We expect therefore that this be resolved in the brand refresh in 2026.

 #### Some success messages appear for too short a timeframe